lynnthomas/project_1_burning_man/README.md

 ## Testing

+Each page has been looked over several times to make sure it looks and functions how i want it to, from the Youtube videos, to the hovering over the social links in the footer, to the Menu Navbar to drop down and allow the user to go between each page effortlessly.

+While testing the pages the menu bar at the very top would follow down which i wanted it to, but it would end up being underneath all my information in the main body.
+I overcame this problem by adding a Z-index to its style of a very high number like 999 which then made it prominent over everything else on the pages.

+On my history page i found it hard to line up my image to the Youtube video because of the bootstrap used.
+I overcame this problem by adding a bootstrap to just the image of col-md-6 which allowed me to do what i wanted to to the image.

+On my Global Burners page i couldnt manage to centre my images due to the pages bootstrap, but after adding
+text-align: centre; to the CSS of each image, they were then placed exactly where i wanted them.

+After testing my so-called finish code on https://validator.w3.org/#validate_by_input, i had a couple of errors and warnings,

+ - I had to add the language to english in the <head> on each page
+ - I needed to add a title to the head element on each page
+ - Timeline image needed an alt attribute on the History page
+ - I had an unclosed section element
+ - There was an attribute height not allowed on line 39 of the Global Burners page
+ - There was a stray end tag div on line 77

+After testing my CSS code on https://jigsaw.w3.org/css-validator/#validate_by_input, i had one error.

+ - On my home page section at line 185 i had a value error, position: center; was not allowed so it was changed to inherit.

 ## Deployment

 I deployed my project to Github whenever i felt i needed to add something which i had done that was important by adding